digital-asset/daml/docs/source/app-dev/services.rst

 Change ID
 ---------

-Each intended ledger change is identified by its **change ID**, consisting of of the submitting parties (i.e., the union of :ref:`party <com.daml.ledger.api.v1.Commands.party>` and :ref:`act_as <com.daml.ledger.api.v1.Commands.act_as>`), :ref:`application ID <com.daml.ledger.api.v1.Commands.application_id>` and :ref:`command ID <com.daml.ledger.api.v1.Commands.command_id>`.
+Each intended ledger change is identified by its **change ID**, consisting of the following three components:

+- The submitting parties, i.e., the union of :ref:`party <com.daml.ledger.api.v1.Commands.party>` and :ref:`act_as <com.daml.ledger.api.v1.Commands.act_as>`
+- the :ref:`application ID <com.daml.ledger.api.v1.Commands.application_id>`
+- The :ref:`command ID <com.daml.ledger.api.v1.Commands.command_id>`

 Application-specific IDs
 ------------------------

 The following application-specific IDs, all of which are included in completion events, can be set in commands:

-- A :ref:`submissionId <com.daml.ledger.api.v1.Commands.submission_id>`, returned to the submitting application only.
+- A :ref:`submission ID <com.daml.ledger.api.v1.Commands.submission_id>`, returned to the submitting application only.
 It may be used to correlate specific submissions to specific completions.
-- A :ref:`commandId <com.daml.ledger.api.v1.Commands.command_id>`, returned to the submitting application only; it can be used to correlate commands to completions.
+- A :ref:`command ID <com.daml.ledger.api.v1.Commands.command_id>`, returned to the submitting application only; it can be used to correlate commands to completions.
-- A :ref:`workflowId <com.daml.ledger.api.v1.Commands.workflow_id>`, returned as part of the resulting transaction to all applications receiving it.
+- A :ref:`workflow ID <com.daml.ledger.api.v1.Commands.workflow_id>`, returned as part of the resulting transaction to all applications receiving it.
 It can be used to track workflows between parties, consisting of several transactions.

 For full details, see :ref:`the proto documentation for the service <com.daml.ledger.api.v1.CommandSubmissionService>`.